How the prosecution sees your case.

 As former Lead Felony Prosecutors at the State Attorney’s Office, Marc P. Lyons and Philip M. Snyder have prosecuted thousands of individuals charged with drug offenses from simple possession to drug trafficking.
 We know the tactics utilized by police and prosecutors to secure convictions.
 Just as valuable, the drug crime attorneys at Lyons, Snyder & Collin are familiar with the complex statues, motions, and penalty enhancements associated with drug related crimes.

 Creative solutions to complex issues.

-The Plantation drug crime attorneys at Lyons, Snyder & Collin will take the time to discuss the most effective options to handle your case, including the ramifications of accepting a plea and possible alternative sentences including drug rehabilitation and counseling.
+The Fort Lauderdale drug crime attorneys at Lyons, Snyder & Collin will take the time to discuss the most effective options to handle your case, including the ramifications of accepting a plea and possible alternative sentences including drug rehabilitation and counseling.
 We may suggest our clients enroll in Drug Court or Pre-Trial Diversion which provides an alternative to the traditional criminal sentence.
 Upon successful completion of these programs, the Court will dismiss your case, leaving you with no criminal record.

 Knowledge is power.

 The State Attorney’s Office will file criminal charges against individuals in possession of small or even trace amounts of illegal drugs.
 These types of cases, often referred to as “Residue” cocaine cases, carry with it a maximum prison sentence of five (5) years in Florida State Prison and a two year driver’s license suspension.
 Possession over four (4) grams or more of oxycodone or hydrocodone (just a few pills) carry with it a mandatory minimum term of imprisonment of three (3) years in Florida State Prison, a two year driver’s license suspension, and a fine of $50,000.